Chymezy/alx-pre_course/0x01-git/README.md

-This is my first file readme
+This is a none empty file